 Okay, back to regular programming.
 SoupAddict’s pasta extruder comes with attachments to make different pasta shapes.
 Which is seriously cool.
 This one makes small macaronis.

 At this point in the process, flour is your friend: the challenge is to keep the formed pasta from sticking together.
 Lightly flour the piece of dough that goes into the extruder, and generously flour the work surface below.
 Also keep a small cup of flour handy.

 Action photo goodness!
-As the pasta exits the extruder, you work a thin wire on a lever to slice off the tubes at the desired length, catching them with your free hand.
+As the homemade pasta exits the extruder, you work a thin wire on a lever to slice off the tubes at the desired length, catching them with your free hand.

 Lay the macaronis on the floured work surface, doing your best to keep them from melding together.
 Clinging together is okay.
 If they get too clumpy, just wad them up and add them to other dough that is waiting to be processed.

 And viola!
 At this point, you can either cook immediately, or leave to dry.
 If drying, gently separate as many of the macaronis as you can.
 If cooking fresh, they will separate on their own in the water.